 How it works

-In the Pre-College Program, you will develop your artistic vision and strengthen both your technical skills and your critical thinking.
+In our Pre-College Program, you will develop your artistic vision and strengthen both your technical skills and your critical thinking.
 You’ll take college level courses, participate in field trips, and display your work in a final exhibition.
 And throughout the program, you’ll develop an inside perspective on careers in the arts.